smbache/squr/README.md

 Note:

 * the `.sql` extension can be omitted,
-* when packaged, the path is relative to the `inst` folder.
+* when packaged, the path is relative to the `inst`allation folder.

 For the rare occation, there is also `sq_text`, which is the way to add inline SQL.
 Both `sq_file` and `sq_text` produces